Regulation 2: Regulations for research degree awards

 (c) Specific programme requirements are as approved by the York Graduate Research School on the recommendation of the Board of Studies concerned.
 Programme requirements are specified in relevant departmental documents.

-(d) Students enrolled for a research degree may not be enrolled at the same time for another research degree, unless such enrolment forms part of a collaborative programme of study approved by the University.
+(d) Students enrolled for a research degree may not normally be enrolled at the same time for another research degree, unless such enrolment forms part of a collaborative programme of study approved by the University.

-(e) Students are not normally permitted to count the same period of enrolment for the award of a research degree and a taught degree unless this forms part of a programme of study that has been approved by the University.
+(e) Students enrolled for a research degree may not normally be enrolled at the same time for a taught degree unless such enrolment forms part of a programme of study that has been approved by the University.

 (f) The amount of time that students on full-time research degree programmes may spend on paid employment and voluntary work, and exceptions to these requirements, is set out in the Policy on Research Degrees (PoRD).